 Do you have to be under 40 and an expert at air-brushing, TikTok dances, and fish lips to become a successful influencer?

 You’ll be pleased to know that being able and willing to flaunt a six-pack isn’t a prerequisite to building a smashingly successful online following.

 To become an influencer on social media is about so much more than taking a great selfie.
 (Phew!)

 Table of Contents

 If you’re thinking of Kim Kardashian, you’re not wrong.
-She’s considered the original influencer in many circles — but not all influencers follow in her footsteps.
+She’s considered the original influencer in many circles — but not all social media influencers follow in her footsteps.

 An influencer is someone who has a large audience and following.
 Through knowledge, passion, and social intelligence, he or she has developed the authority and the social power to affect the purchasing decisions of his or her audience.

-That being said, an influencer isn’t just a savvy marketer.
+That being said, a social media influencer isn’t just a savvy marketer.
 They don’t just post ads for their products and call it a day.